 1 October 2019

 We just finished the 78th annual meeting of the OAEPS!
 Our recent conference was a huge success, particularly with our new $500 Best Faculty Paper awards (one each for economics and political science).
 This newsletter will highlight the conference, including those participants who received awards, and our new Board members.
 I am excited about our momentum and all that we can accomplish over the next year!
-Please feel free to contact me if you have contributions for future newsletters or queries about our organization.
+Please feel free to contact me if you have any contributions for future newsletters or queries about our organization.

 Colin Swearingen, President OAEPS